-Vitamin D toxicity is defined as “too much vitamin D, causing harm to the body.”
+Vitamin D toxicity is defined as “too much Vitamin D, causing harm to the body.”

-According to an excellent review article(1) from Queen’s University in Kingston, Canada, the author concluded that a blood level of 25 (OH) vitamin D more than 300 ng/ml (750 nmol/L) is considered to cause toxicity.
-In an animal model (2), blood concentration of vitamin D up to 400 ng/ml (1000 nmol/L) was not associated with any toxicity.
+In an excellent article(1) from Canada, the author concluded that a blood level of Vitamin D more than 300 ng/ml (750 nmol/L) is considered to be to be toxic level.
+However, in an animal model (2), blood levels of vitamin D up to 400 ng/ml (1000 nmol/L) were not associated with any toxicity.

 How Frequent Is Vitamin D Toxicity?

-It is pretty obvious that all of these patients with vitamin D toxicity were taking an extremely high dose of vitamin D.
+It is pretty obvious that all of these patients with Vitamin D toxicity were taking an extremely high dose of Vitamin D.

-Can You Develop Vitamin D Toxicity From Too Much Sun?
+Can You Develop Vitamin D Toxicity from Too Much Sun?

 Symptoms Of Vitamin D Toxicity